-The projection for the rest of the world draws to a large extent on the FAO publication "Agriculture at 2030" and publicly available FAPRI medium term projection.
-Indeed, there is ready to use GAMS code to convert the FAPRI baseline into a GAMS data table in CAPRI definitions.
+The projection for the rest of the world draws to a large extent in the medium term outlook published once a year by OECD and FAO building on the AGLINK-COSIMO model, and, to a lesser extent on FAPRI medium term projections.
+Indeed, there is ready to use GAMS code to convert the AGLINK-COSIMO and FAPRI baselines into a GAMS data table in CAPRI definitions.